 “A combat veteran lives here, please be courteous with fireworks.”

 When I saw my first “be courteous” sign a few years back, I hoped it was a fad that would pass quickly once people put some actual thought into it; you know, like “pet rocks,” or COIN.
-But apparently this has turned into big business, with thousands of the signs manufactured, sold, and distributed across the US.
+But apparently, this has turned into big business, with thousands of the signs manufactured, sold, and distributed across the US.

 The signs are deeply dividing the Veteran Community between those who think the signs are necessary, or at least helpful, and those who think they are silly at best, and more than likely harmful.

 There is also a lot of controversy about the organization that produces and distributes those signs.
 More on that later, in a separate article.
-But if you’re curious for a preview, you can check out what This Ain’t Hell has to say.

 But for now, the signs.
 With much respect and love to my fellow veterans who have them, I think these “be courteous” signs are a terrible idea.
 The message reinforces the worst stereotypes about us: that we’re all broken, that we’re attention-mongers, that we think we’re different and special, and that the American people should bend to our whims simply because we served.
-I think that’s a bad message for us to send, and an even worse mindset for us to have.
+I think that’s a bad message for us to send and an even worse mindset for us to have.

 Reasonable people can disagree about the utility of the signs.
 Some veterans point out that with the plague of PTSD and the veteran suicide epidemic, reminding people that veterans are nearby and that loud noises can be triggering might help.
 Or, they reason, it can’t hurt.